ssahai0307-collab/autism-screening-explainability/README.md

 This project builds an interpretable ML pipeline for predicting autism spectrum disorder (ASD) likelihood in children using behavioral screening data.
 The goal is not just high accuracy — but **explainability**: understanding *why* a model flags a child as at-risk, and mapping that back to real behavioral indicators used in clinical practice.

-This project is open source and intended for educational use, research exploration, and as a reference implementation for clinical ML transparency.

 ---